Download the Gene Editing Communication Resource

 The current workstreams of the Coalition are centered around creating a system-wide responsible use framework; developing communication best practices, toolkit and training; and implementing a stakeholder outreach campaign.

-In fall 2018, the Coalition launched a communication resource focused on public perception and communication materials for those researching, developing and communicating about gene editing in food and agriculture in 2018.
+The Coalition launched a communication resource focused on public perception and communication materials for those researching, developing and communicating about gene editing in food and agriculture in 2018.
 Gene Editing: Engage in the Conversation was updated in June 2021 to incorporate the latest findings.